LG G7 ThinQ: Hardware

 The LG G7 ThinQ utilizes a metal chassis with a glass backing, and is IP68-rated for water and dust-resistance.
 It is available in black, blue, rose and silver-coloured finishes.
 A dedicated side button launches the Google Assistant when pressed, and launches Google Lens on a double-press; it cannot be remapped to other functions.
-The G7 features a 1440p FullVision IPS LCD display, with a diagonal size of 6.1-inches and a 19:9 aspect ratio.
+The G7 features a 1440p FullVision IPS LCD, with a diagonal size of 6.1-inches and a 19.5:9 aspect ratio, making it the world's first Android phone with that aspect ratio.
 The display is capable of a maximum brightness of 1000 nits, and is HDR10-compatible for video playback with high-dynamic-range (HDR) color.

 The G7 utilizes the Qualcomm Snapdragon 845 system-on-chip with 4 GB of RAM.
 It is offered with 64 GB of internal storage, expandable via microSD card.
 An SKU known as the LG G7+ ThinQ was released in some markets, which bumps these specifications to 6 GB of RAM and 128 GB of storage.
 The G7 supports wireless charging and Qualcomm Quick Charge 4.
 The G7 includes a 3.5 mm headphone jack with quad digital-to-analog converters (DAC) to enhance sound.

 The G7 has dual 16 MP rear-facing cameras, with the second having a 107° wide-angle lens.
 Its camera app features an object recognition “AI Cam” mode to automatically adjust camera settings based on the subject of the image.